 Like.
-Favorite.
+Follow.
 Share.
 Pin.
 Post.
 Retweet.
-Reblog.
-Do you live and breathe social media?
+Reblog… Do you live and breathe social media?
 Are you curious about how your favorite brands use social media?
-Are you wondering what a career in social media entails?
-This relevant summer program for high school students provides an introduction to the use and management of social media and blogging within an organization.
+Are you wondering what a career in social media looks like?
+This pre-college program for high school students provides an introduction to the use and management of social media and blogging within an organization.
 Explore how organizations can leverage social media and blogging as a part of their business processes, and examine the many roles, skills, and attributes required of social media managers.
 Learn how organizations develop social media strategies, create engaging blog content, develop viral content, and measure return on investment.
 Students are introduced to opportunities and challenges that organizations and social media managers face through hands-on activities with online platforms, daily blogging exercises, analyzing and discussing case studies, and examining the social media strategies of contemporary organizations.
+Guest speakers and a field trip to a local marketing agency will highlight the numerous job opportunities that exist in this evolving and growing industry.

-Syracuse University Summer College opened a whole new dimension to me over the summer, and there are many aspects I loved about it.
 The Social Media Strategy and Analytics class I took verified that social media is a meaningful future path for me to pursue.
-I was able to study a subject that has vast impact on my own life and society at large.
-With university-level teaching, I learned to look at the subject in much greater depth than I had experienced before.
 I saw a side of social media that I’ve never seen, and will apply the knowledge and perspective that I took in my future studies and profession.
 Aside from the classroom experience, I appreciated the amount of independence we had.
 I learned how to manage my time between friends, classwork, and activities around the campus.
-Being able to freely explore the campus and experience the surrounding city allowed me to get the feel of being a college student, giving me confidence in what to expect when I go to college! -Portia D., Summer College Social Media student, 2018.
+Being able to freely explore the campus and experience the surrounding city allowed me to get the feel of being a college student, giving me confidence in what to expect when I go to college! ~ Portia D., Summer College Social Media student, 2018

 - Develop your own social media strategy through the use of creating blog content and more